Can't wait 'til spring to savor the flavor?

 Dehydrated Black Morels

-LIMITED SUPPLY, PLEASE PHONE FOR AVAILABILITY
+LIMITED SUPPLY, PLEASE PHONE FOR AVAILIBILITY

 Drying morel mushrooms is the perfect way to enjoy that exquisite earthy-nutty-meaty flavor all year long.
 While there are many ways to preserve morels, we think that dehydrating them is the best.